If you’ve never run a game-based training program before, it can feel intimidating.

 The first thing you need to know is what you want to achieve.

-You need to know what your learning objectives are before you start designing.
-And you need to be able to clearly communicate those objectives to the rest of your design team.
+You need to know what your learning objectives are before you start writing.

 Think about what you want your users to get out of the training program.
 Is it memorization of product knowledge?
 Awareness of policy changes?
 Application of training concepts to day-to-day work?